 63 Apple Tree Ln, Poughquag

 Barton Orchards of Poughquag, New York is open for business.
-Apple picking is available to the public through online reservations.
-Live music will be available throughout the season.
-Their “Bark Park” for dogs is open daily as well as their petting zoo.
-Amenities like hayrides, corn mazes, and a “Fun Park” for family entertainment and adventure all will remain open only during festival weekends.
-The only attraction that is not open this year is the haunted house.
+Apple picking is available to the public, with live music and events available throughout the season.
+The “Bark Park” for dogs is open daily, as well as the petting zoo.
+Additional activities like hay rides, the corn maze, and a “Fun Park” for family entertainment are also available during festival weekends.
+(2021 haunted house is TBD.)
 Ticketing is not necessary on weekdays, but is required on festival weekends.
+Check social media for the latest on weekly events, pricing, and hours/fruit and vegetable variety availability.

 View this post on Instagram